luminaxster/CS211-Spring2024-P2/README.md

 ###  CS 211: Object Oriented Programming - Spring 2024

 The purpose of this assignment is to familiarize you with generics through the use of `ArrayList` within a package.
+Your tasks involve:

-Your task involves creating a set of types for the `sublime` package, necessitating a grasp of generics, interfaces, exceptions, enumerations, and two types from the Java `collections` framework, as well as the `westworld` package.
-To do so, you will become familiar with reading Java docs.
-The test class `DoloresTest.java` is provided for you to include your test cases.
-Scripts for compiling your code and executing your tests are also provided.
+  - Creating a set of types for the `sublime` package, necessitating a grasp of generics, interfaces, exceptions, enumerations.
+  - Learning two types from the Java `collections` framework.
+  - Become familiar with reading Java docs of the `westworld` package.
+  - Run tests via the template class `DoloresTest.java`.

 ## Prelude

 As you embark on Project 2 (P2), you're building upon the foundation laid in Project 1 (P1), with reduced complexity, where you've already started working with JSON-like strings to represent parts of a `Machine` within Exercise 2's (E2) `Robot`.

 To guide you through this project, we included the easter eggs in P1.
 The aim is to ensure that the instructions are clear and the level of difficulty is manageable.
 The primary focus will be on structuring your code correctly, which will account for 50% of the project.
 The remaining 50% will involve algorithmic challenges within `NarrativeLoop`.

+**Scripts for compiling your code and executing your tests are also provided.**

 ## ChangeLog